 Principals are reminded that for legal reasons preservice teachers should not be given sole responsibility for supervising activities that involve risk to students (for example, playground duty) and are consequently asked to ensure that school staff are aware that in such circumstances the legal responsibility always remains with the teacher.
 For similar reasons, preservice teachers should not be asked to substitute for teachers who are absent, other than in the secondary context where they take the classes of their own supervising teacher under direct supervision of another member of staff.

 Early-childhood centre directors

 Directors of early-childhood centres are normally the primary person responsible for preservice teachers during their Professional Experience placements.
-The faculty values their role in supporting our students in their settings and ensuring they are welcome in the service, introduced to staff members, informed and advised of centre policies and provided with opportunities for some extension of their experiences beyond the classes/groups to which they are assigned.
+The school values their role in supporting our students in their settings and ensuring they are welcome in the service, introduced to staff members, informed and advised of centre policies and provided with opportunities for some extension of their experiences beyond the classes/groups to which they are assigned.